Local Edge Dynamics and Opinion Polarization: Introduction

 Our main findings are as follows:

-\textbf{Confirmation bias and recommendations drive polarization.} We find that, when both confirmation bias and friend-of-friend link recommendations are part of the edge dynamics model, the network becomes highly polarized -- where nodes are mostly connected to other nodes with similar innate opinions.
-Thus, these nodes have similar expressed opinions, and polarization nearly reaches its maximum value, the variance of the innate opinions (see Sec \ref{sec:basic}).
+\textbf{1.
+Confirmation bias and recommendations drive polarization.} We find that, when both confirmation bias and friend-of-friend link recommendations are part of the edge dynamics model, the network becomes polarized -- nodes sort into distinct clusters of similar and opposing opinions.
+When the network has no fixed edges, edge dynamics splinter it into clusters such that expressed opinions are very close to the innate opinions, and polarization nearly reaches its maximum value (see Secs. \ref{sec:happens} and \ref{sec:evolves}).

-If either one of these dynamics is removed, and if edge additions and/or removals are just made randomly, polarization stagnates at a low level.
-This finding is generally robust to the initial graph structure and innate opinion distribution, with the exception of dense random graphs, where friend-of-friend recommendations lose their power -- they are essentially the same as random recommendations.
-See Figure \ref{fig:compIntro} for an illustration for two representative initial graphs.
+If either one of these dynamics is removed (i.e., either edge additions or removals are just made randomly), polarization remains low.
+This finding is generally robust to the initial graph structure and innate opinion distribution, with the exception of dense random graphs, where friend-of-friend recommendations lose their power -- they behave similarly to random recommendations.
+See Fig. \ref{fig:compIntro} for an illustration and Sec.\ref{sec:density} for more detailed discussion.

-While perhaps intuitive, we note that the above finding is far from obvious.
+While perhaps intuitive, the above finding is far from obvious.
 In the Friedkin-Johnsen model, a node's expressed opinion is heavily influenced by those of its neighbors.
 So, initially, a node's expressed opinion will depend very little on its innate opinion.
-Thus, it is not clear that removing disagreeable edges (where disagreement is with respect to the \emph{expressed} opinions) and adding friend-of-friend edges will tend towards a polarized network, where nodes with similar innate opinions are connected.
-We also found it surprising that \emph{both} friend-of-friend recommendations and confirmation bias were required to drive polarization, initially conjecturing that just confirmation bias would suffice.
-It seems that recommender systems act as a key catalyst in amplifying human behavior that favors polarization.
-Explaining this phenomenon theoretically would be very interesting.
+Thus, it is not clear that removing disagreeable edges (where disagreement is with respect to the \emph{expressed} opinions) and adding friend-of-friends will lead to polarization.
+We also find it surprising that \emph{both} friend-of-friend recommendations and confirmation bias are needed to drive polarization, initially conjecturing that just confirmation bias would suffice.
+Recommender systems seem to act as a key catalyst in amplifying human behavior that favors polarization.